darktable-org/dtdocs/content/preferences-settings/processing.md

 pixel interpolator (scaling)
 : The pixel interpolator used for scaling.
 The same options are provided as for the warp modules, but with the addition of lanczos3.

-: lanczos3 can cause pixel overshoots leading to artefacts but sometimes gives a more crisp visual appearance.
+: lanczos3 can cause pixel overshoots leading to artifacts but sometimes gives a more crisp visual appearance.
 This option is therefore only provided for transforming (scaling) algorithms and is the default value.

 LUT 3D root folder
 : Define the root folder (and sub-folders) containing LUT files used by the [_LUT 3D_](../module-reference/processing-modules/lut-3D.md) module.